 Auto Hide Taskbar registry key in Windows 11/10

-For those who may be interested, the concerned registry key which deals with this setting is:
+For those who may be interested, the concerned registry key that deals with this setting is:

 Auto hide taskbar is not working, and Taskbar won’t hide

 There may be times; you may notice that the auto-hide taskbar is not working and the taskbar won’t hide.
 If a taskbar button flashes or something which needs your comes up in the taskbar notification area, the taskbar won’t let auto-hide till you address that issue.
 It could also be some software that may be programmatically making the taskbar visible.